Boccia at the Summer Paralympics

 Boccia has been contested at the Summer Paralympics since the 1984 Games in New York City and Stoke Mandeville.

+This sport requires strategy and precision, and is similar to curling or French pétanque.
+It is played on a court 12.5 m by 6 m wide.
+Each team has 6 leather balls, and must bring them as close as possible to a white ball called a “jack”.

 Five boccia events were held at those games, two for men, two for women, and one mixed event where men and women competed together.
-Since then, all boccia events at the Paralympics have been mixed.
+From 1988 until 2020, all boccia events at the Paralympics have been mixed.
+In 2024, separate events for men and women as individuals will be reintroduced, while pairs and team competition will remain mixed sex.
 Athletes in this sport have cerebral palsy and are given a classification according to the extent of their disability.
 There were originally two classes, C1 and C2, with C1 corresponding to those with more severe impairment.
 In 1996 a "C1 with aid device" class was added, and in 2000 the system was changed to have four classes, BC1 through BC4.

+With the reintroduction of the separate sex classifications for individual play, the 2024 Paralympic Games will have the highest number of events in the history of the sport, eleven.

 Summary

 Events

 The table below gives the total number of boccia events and the disability classifications contested in individual, pairs, and team competition for each edition of the Summer Paralympics.
 All events were mixed unless noted otherwise.